AVEVA/sample-adh-data_views_r-r/README.md

 - Copy this file to any machine that would like to use the library
 - Install the library using `install.packages` command:
   - `install.packages(path_to_file, repos = NULL, type="source")`
-- Note: If installing the library from its .tar.gz file is desired, please provide `samples@osisoft.com` with details on the use case and feedback so we can discuss alternate hosting platforms for this file (such as [CRAN](https://cran.r-project.org/)).

 #### Run the Sample